Sentinel Node Biopsy

 What are the steps involved in performing a Sentinel Node Biopsy?

-1. Mapping the Sentinel Lymph Node: Before or during the surgery, a dye or radioactive substance is injected near the tumor.
-This substance travels the same path that the cancer cells would take, leading the surgeon to the sentinel lymph nodes.
+1. Mapping the Sentinel Lymph Node: Prior to or during the operation, either a dye or a radioactive substance is administered near the tumour.
+This substance follows the route that cancer cells might take to the sentinel lymph nodes.
+This procedure, also known as Lymphoscintigraphy, helps the surgeon identify the lymphatic drainage pathways of the breast through provided images.

 4. Determining Further Treatment: The presence or absence of cancer cells in these nodes helps determine the stage of the cancer and can influence how the rest of the treatment is planned.
 If the sentinel nodes are cancer-free, it's likely that cancer has not spread, and further treatment of the nodal region is not necessary.